Why I Let My Kids Sleep in Bed With Me - Baby Chick

 This is a given.
 While sleep doesn’t come easily once you have kids, you learn to adapt to get whatever you can of it.
 In the fresh, early days of parenthood, there’s so much societal pressure to have our babies sleeping as much as they can as soon as they can – and independently.

 As time passes, though, you realize that every child is different: Some will sleep beautifully on their own, and others will need a bit of support, or they are straight-up snugglers.
 And it’s all perfectly okay.
-As I’ve grown along my motherhood journey alongside my children, I’ve learned there’s no shame in doing what works best for my family.
+As I’ve grown alongside my motherhood journey, alongside my children, I’ve learned that there’s no shame in doing what works best for my family.
 For now, that means bending on certain preconceived notions I once held of what my parenting decisions would look like and permitting myself to be open to different ways of doing things.
 Like letting my kids sleep in bed with me.

-There’s Comfort in Having My Children Close to Me
+The Comfort of Keeping My Children Close

 It’s normal for moms to want to keep their children close.
 It’s instinct.
 As much as I say I let my kids sleep in bed with me for their sake, I’m happy to do so for mine, too.
 There’s a comfort and calm that comes with having the humans I’ve created snuggled up close.
 For now, that means opening my bed to them as their own.